 Polling UnPacked: get the best and latest political polling news by email

-Welcome to a new email service, Polling UnPacked.
+Welcome to my email service Polling UnPacked.
 This brings you the best and latest news about British political opinion polling from a range of different experts direct to your inbox:

 Polling UnPacked is different in two key ways from my range of other email lists.
 First, it’s a carefully curated selection of stories from others, with just the occasional story from myself.
-I’ve gone for including stories from sites which are generally fairly low volume in their posting (unlike the main feed on this site!) – i.e. just the sort of sites where you might overlook the existence of a new post unless you receive a notification.
+I’ve also gone for including stories from sites which are generally fairly low volume in their posting – i.e. just the sort of sites where you might overlook the existence of a new post unless you receive a notification.

 Second, Polling UnPacked is deliberately pitched for a wider interest – this isn’t just about polling which focuses on the Lib Dems.